vlladin/cohort-six/program-guide/README.md

 # Program guide

-In this folder, you can find organizational and other useful materials to get you started in EPF.
+This folder includes organizational and other useful materials to get you started in EPF.

 - [Program details](/program-guide/program-details.md)
 - [FAQ](/program-guide/faq.md)